ReneSorensen/VSTSTools/GitCopyDiff/overview.md

 ### Prerequisites

-* Repository must be VSTS Git.
+* Repository must be Git.
 * Allow scripts to access Oauth must be **Enabled**

 ## Credits